 There you go.

-You know, Lenin Lenin and the Nazis went out and murdered their opponents and mass mass murder.
+You know, Lenin and the Nazis went out and murdered their opponents and mass murder.

-Here we go, yeah, but they didn't get to power until they can they had convinced the people to vote vote them in.
+Well, yeah, but they didn't get to power until they had convinced the people to vote, vote in.

-Yeah, but but the Democrats have had power all these years, and they have not engaged in mass murder of conservatives and so forth.
+Yeah, but the Democrats have had power all these years, and they have not engaged in mass murder of conservatives and so on.

 I don't think the Democrats would do that.

-But I I think see, I have a difference between what I consider a liberal and what I consider a Marxist Solist or a Stalinist.
+It's not going to, well, I think, see, I have a difference between what I consider a liberal and what I consider a Marxist, a solutionist, or a Stalinist.

 Well, there's a difference between a socialist a la Sweden and a socialist a la Marxist or Hitler.